PrivateVPN Review Table of Contents:

 PrivateVPN was founded in 2009 in Stockholm, Sweden.

 The full company name is Privat Kommunikation Sverige AB, and the company was originally named privatvpn.se.
-Till date, we’ve reviewed another 2 Sweden based VPN providers – FrootVPN and Mullvad (those weren’t good enough, though).
+Till date, we’ve reviewed another 2 Sweden based VPN providers, here’s our FrootVPN review and Mullvad review.

 I was excited to take a look at PrivateVPN because the name of this VPN provider itself implies that it’s stacked with some excellent privacy and security features.